 A wide range of digital output devices are housed in the TechStyleLAB including:

 - Digital embroidery machine

 - 3D body scanner

 - Flat pattern digitizer for digital pattern input and creation through Optitex software

-The TechStyleLAB supports small companies as an exploratory space giving them the opportunity to take advantage of combined access to the tools.
-The commercial service is used as a means to generate income to support the TechStyleLAB's activities, as well as to provide a more meaningful understanding of the commercial and production oriented issues of the technology.
+The TechStyleLAB is open to supporting small companies as an exploratory space giving them the opportunity to take advantage of combined access to the tools.
+The commercial service is used as a means to generate income to support the TechStyleLAB's activities, as well as to provide a more meaningful understanding of the commercial and production-oriented issues of the technology.

-The TechStyleLAB places design and business-led inquiry at the heart of its research directive.
-We welcome explorations into historical/archival research and potential reinterpretations with the digital technologies, wearable technologies, hardware and software development, web-based presentation and marketing channels, the cultural/social/psychological aspects of textiles, and the creation of artifacts for exhibition purposes.
+The TechStyleLAB places design and business-led inquiries at the heart of its research directive.
+The LAB welcomes explorations into historical/archival research and potential reinterpretations with digital technologies, wearable technologies, hardware and software development, web-based presentation and marketing channels, the cultural/social/psychological aspects of textiles and the creation of artifacts for exhibition purposes.

-By housing and creating this research/commercial environment in the context of The Fashion School, we will be able to integrate students into the model for both research projects and commercial service solutions, allowing for rich learning experiences that extend well beyond the standard classroom environment.
+By housing and creating this research/commercial environment in the context of The Fashion School, we are able to integrate students into the model for both research projects and commercial service solutions, allowing for rich learning experiences that extend well beyond the standard classroom environment.